 Your teacher partners will be able to provide guidance about many aspects of teaching, such as the age-appropriateness and accessibility of the lessons, strategies to engage students, and classroom and materials management.
 After a lesson, teachers can provide constructive feedback and help facilitate reflection about the lesson.
 SEP can also support you in your lesson planning.
 First, SEP is home to the Daly Ralston Resource Center, a lending library of more than 3,000 materials that support hands-on health and science lessons.
 The Resource Center collections include organ specimens, human organ models, charts, books, videos and equipment, such as classroom sets of stopwatches and stethoscopes.
 Additionally, the Resource Center staff are skilled science educators who can help you design your lessons.
 Our online collection of science and health lessons, SEPLessons, provides detailed lesson plans developed by SEP partnership teams and a lesson plan template to guide your team in creating lessons.

-UCSF graduate students, postdocs, SRAs, can participate in our elementary level programs, STAT or our middle and high school level program, Bio&ChemTeach.
+UCSF graduate students, postdocs, SRAs, other staff scientists and faculty can participate in our elementary level programs, STAT or our middle and high school level program, Bio&ChemTeach.
 Students from the Schools of Pharmacy, Dentistry, Nursing, or Physical Therapy can participate in our HealthTeach program and medical students can participate in MedTeach and work with elementary teachers and their students.

 We highly encourage UCSF volunteers to take our Teaching Workshops.
 These Workshops introduce you to science teaching and learning and cover topics such as strategies for communicating effectively with students from different backgrounds, planning inquiry-based investigative lessons, and assessing student understanding.